aldettinger/events/README.md

 ## J4K - September 2022
 The conference will finally turn online so I will be able to attend.
 The knative part of the demo was first created for J4K 2021.
 So, it's finally a fair return to be able to perform this presentation at J4K one year later.
-The demo turned well, cool as there was 56 attendees.
+The demo turned well and there was 56 attendees.
-Video link should be available soon.
+The video recording can be seen [here](https://www.youtube.com/watch?v=ISf7mmU09z8).

 ## Devoxx Morocco - October 2022
 Devoxx Morocco occurred in Taghazout this year.
 The Camel Quarkus workshop was noticed by the organizers and [selected for the conference](https://devoxx.ma/talk/?id=2171).